 As a firm we have been very forward-thinking in our approach to cloud technology and we have been using a form of this since 2007.
 Each of our offices is connected to a central hub (our cloud) and we can all access the same data wherever we are in the world as long as we have an internet connection.
 We are also able to connect to these sources using our mobile phones and tablets which can prove very useful when out of the office.
 The firm is currently in the process of reviewing our next IT solution.
 This will no doubt involve greater use of cloud-based services to enable us to continue to support our clients in the best possible way.

 The history of cloud accounting and Hartley Fowler

-It is believed that the first cloud based accounting software was NetLedger which is now known as NetSuite and this was launched in 1999 shortly before salesforce.com.
-These software packages were however aimed at larger organisations that had multiple offices around the world and by using cloud technology this enabled them to work in each location on the same data.
+It is believed that the first cloud accounting software was NetLedger which is now known as NetSuite and this was launched in 1999 shortly before salesforce.com.
+These software packages were however aimed at larger organisations that had multiple offices around the world and by using cloud accounting technology this enabled them to work in each location on the same data.

-Disclaimer: The information in this blog is correct at the time of writing and is to be used as general guidance only.
+Disclaimer: [24th May 2023] The information in this blog was correct at the time of writing and is to be used as general guidance only.
 Please contact your local Hartley Fowler office for specific advice.